-- (a) It is the intent and purpose of this article to establish a procedure which will enable the city to plan for and review certain proposed improvements of property within specified zoning districts of the city in order to: - (1) Implement community policies on physical development; - (2) Provide for efficient, rational allocation of scarce facilities and resources; - (3) Promote economy and efficiency in the provision and improvement of municipal services through the regulation of development; and - (4) Ensure the orderliness, quality and character of the development of property in the eity, prevent foreclosure of future development opportunities, and facilitate coordination of land usage with planned and available facilities and resources. - (5) Give due consideration to the preservation of canopied areas and mature trees and to provide for the mitigation of canopied areas and mature trees which are removed for development. - (b) The site planning review requirements of this article are designed to ensure the orderly and harmonious development of such property in a manner that shall: - (1) Promote the most beneficial relation between present and proposed future uses of land and the present and proposed future circulation of traffic throughout the city; - (2) Permit present development of property commensurate with fair and orderly planning for future development of other properties in the various areas of the city with respect to the availability and capacity, present and foreseeable, of public facilities and services.
+- (a) It is the intent and purpose of this article to establish a procedure which will enable the city to plan for and review certain proposed improvements of property within specified zoning districts of the city in order to: - (1) Implement community policies on physical development; - (2) Provide for efficient, rational allocation of scarce facilities and resources; - (3) Promote economy and efficiency in the provision and improvement of municipal services through the regulation of development; and - (4) Ensure the orderliness, quality and character of the development of property in the city, prevent foreclosure of future development opportunities, and facilitate coordination of land usage with planned and available facilities and resources. - (5) Give due consideration to the preservation of canopied areas and mature trees and to provide for the mitigation of canopied areas and mature trees which are removed for development. - (b) The site planning review requirements of this article are designed to ensure the orderly and harmonious development of such property in a manner that shall: - (1) Promote the most beneficial relation between present and proposed future uses of land and the present and proposed future circulation of traffic throughout the city; - (2) Permit present development of property commensurate with fair and orderly planning for future development of other properties in the various areas of the city with respect to the availability and capacity, present and foreseeable, of public facilities and services.
 The factors to be considered in arriving at a conclusion concerning proposed present development of property shall include the following: a.
-The maximum population density for the proposed development, the - a.
-The maximum population density for the proposed development, the proposed density of use, and consideration of the effect the proposal will have on the capacity of existing water and sanitary sewer lines to the end that existing systems will not become overloaded or capacity so substantially decreased that site use will inhibit or preclude planned future development; - b.
+The maximum population density for the proposed development, the - proposed density of use, and consideration of the effect the proposal will have on the capacity of existing water and sanitary sewer lines to the end that existing systems will not become overloaded or capacity so substantially decreased that site use will inhibit or preclude planned future development; - b.
 Zoning restrictions at the time of the proposal; - c.
 The city's comprehensive plan; - d.
 The city's plans for future construction and provision for public facilities and services; and - e.
-The facilities and services already available to the area which will be affected by the proposed site use;

-(3) not be adversely affected; - Encourage adequate provision for surface and subsurface drainage, in order to
+The facilities and services already available to the area which will be affected by the proposed site use; - (3) Encourage adequate provision for surface and subsurface drainage, in order to ensure that future development and other properties in various areas of the city will not be adversely affected; - (4) Provide suitable screening of parking, truck loading, refuse disposal, and outdoor storage areas from adjacent residential districts; and